superbunny/Forecasting-market-risk--quantiles-extreme-values-and-Value-at-Risk/README.md

 Author: Yinlin Zhang, Carleton University.

-The research project report: see "Forecasting market risk- quantiles, extreme values, and Value at Risk.pdf".
+The complete project report: see "Forecasting market risk- quantiles, extreme values, and Value at Risk.pdf".

 The matlab data file: see "CSCO9716.mat".